mruiz7797/double-seven-guitars/docs/testing.md

 ### Changing the Bootstrap version to ensure CSS validation

 I left my CSS validation right until the end and then realised the latest version of Bootstrap was not validating.
 I changed it to the newest version that would validate.
 This caused my "hamburger" dropdown icon to disappear.
 I fixed this by using a font awesome icon instead and styling it to look visually pleasing.
-Another issue that arose was that clicked links or ones that were hovered over were not appearing blue so I had to target the links correctly with the colour I wanted in my stylesheet.
+Another issue that arose was that clicked links or ones that were hovered over were appearing blue so I had to target the links correctly with the colour I wanted in my stylesheet.

 ### Git commit messages